hschhhwwwo0o/yamu/README.md

 <ins>_«A Description of the Model-View-Controller User Interface Paradigm in the Smalltalk-80 System» Glenn E. Krasner and Stephen T. Pope_</ins>

-_The architecture of the application is based on MVC, where modules are responsible for the model, mobx is responsible for the controllers, and react is responsible for the view_

 <ins>You can read more about this paragraph here /app/yamu-react-app/README.md</ins>

 ### Installation and start dev server.